Gems: Fabulous, Fake, and Nefarious!

 John has repeatedly stressed that knowledge is the common property of all humanity and has willingly shared his expertise with that principle in mind.

-The Antonio C. Bonanno Award for Excellence in Gemology will be presented at AGA's Gala Dinner Dance at the conclusion of its Tucson Conference, Wednesday, February 5, 2014, from 6:30 – 11:00 PM, at the Marriott University Park Hotel.
-Please click here for additional information about the conference and dinner, or to register or purchase tickets.
+The Antonio C. Bonanno Award for Excellence in Gemology was presented at AGA's Gala Dinner Dance at the conclusion of its Tucson Conference, Wednesday, February 5, 2014.

 Tanzanite - Facts, Fears & Fakes